 Police have violently arrested a man in a textbook case of police brutality.
 This happened in the Victorian town of Wonthaggi after he suffered from an epileptic seizure.

 The man’s friend, Damien Hall, has accused police of using excessive force during the arrest.
 The video and images of the arrest released by ABC News appear to show the man being overpowered by several policemen as they arrest him.
 The incident is even more alarming because the graphic images show the man’s head covered in blood with the police on top of him.

-Mr Hall alleged that the police pushed his friend against a metal bar which caused injury to his head, and then proceeded to grab the man’s feet and drop him to the ground which injured his head further.
-The brutal arrest has left the man with such serious injuries that he was taken to hospital and put into an induced coma.
+Mr Hall alleged that the police pushed his friend against a metal bar which caused injury to his head.
+They then proceeded to grab the man’s feet and drop him to the ground which injured his head further.
+The brutal arrest has left the man with such serious injuries that an ambulance took him to hospital.
+There, medical staff put him into an induced coma.

-The Victoria Police have said that their Professional Standards Command would oversee the investigation into the incident.
-But, as we’ve stated in an earlier article on police brutality, internal investigation procedures are inadequate and police culture continues to facilitate such misconduct.
+The Victoria Police said that their Professional Standards Command would oversee the investigation into the incident.
+However, as we stated in an earlier article on police brutality, internal investigation procedures are inadequate and police culture continues to facilitate such misconduct.

 Suing the Police